Irina-Gardini/Irina-Gardini.github.io/index.md

 ## Current Research
 **Fueling Inflation: The Role of Critical Minerals in the U.S. Energy Transition**
-My PhD project explores how supply shocks in copper, nickel, and cobalt markets propagate through prices, inventories, and macroeconomic variables using large BSVARX models.
+My PhD project explores how supply shocks in copper, nickel and cobalt markets propagate through prices, inventories, and macroeconomic variables using large BSVAR models.

 ---